AstraZeneca: Headquarters

 AstraZeneca's global headquarters are located in the Cambridge Biomedical Campus adjacent to Addenbrooke's Hospital in Cambridge, England.
 The facility, known as the Discovery Centre, was designed by Swiss architecture firm Herzog & de Meuron and officially opened by Prince Charles on the 23 November 2021.
 The building is designed to accommodate over 2,200 scientists across 16 laboratories covering approximately 19000 sqm.
 It was built at a cost of approximately £1 billion.

 In September 2025, the Discovery Centre was shortlisted for the Stirling Prize.

 Cambridge-Gothenburg flights

 In 2015, AstraZeneca arranged for the establishment of a direct air route between Cambridge and Gothenburg, which began operation on 2 March 2015.
-The company reserved 20 of the 32 seats on each flight, with the remaining seats available to the public, which was operated SUN-AIR for British Airways.
+The company reserved 20 of the 32 seats on each flight, with the remaining seats available to the public, which was operated by SUN-AIR for British Airways.
 The service connects AstraZeneca’s global headquarters in Cambridge with its research facility in Gothenburg.
 The service operated four days per week and was intended to support collaboration between staff in the two locations, allowing same-day travel for meetings.
 The route ended as a scheduled public service in 2016 due to insufficient demand, but these flights continue for AstraZeneca employees as of 2024.